mlminute/fastv1/README.md

 # fastv1
 Credit - fast.ai team

-This respository contains my version of fast ai lesson codes using Keras 2.
+This respository contains a version of fast ai lesson codes using Keras 2.